-Bayes' Theorem provides an expression for the conditional probability A given B, that is:
+Bayes' Theorem provides an expression for the conditional probability of A given B, that is:

-$$P(A|B) = \frac{P(B|A)P(A)}{P(B)}.$$
+$$P(A|B) = \frac{P(B|A)P(A)}{P(B)}$$

 Bayes' Theorem can be thought of as way of coherently updating our uncertainty in the light of new evidence.
-The use of a probability distribution as a 'language' to express our uncertainty is not an arbitrary choice: it can in fact be determined from deeper principles of logical reasoning or rational behavior.
+The use of a probability distribution as a 'language' to express our uncertainty is not an arbitrary choice: it can in fact be determined from deeper principles of logical reasoning or rational behaviour.

 Example 1.
+Consider a medical clinic.